-Wondering why your child still isn’t pooping in the potty?
-Learn how to get your toddler to poop in the potty, handle poop anxiety and avoid messy accidents!
+Kids can pee in the potty but struggle with pooping.
+Learn how to get your toddler to poop in the potty, handle anxiety, and avoid accidents.

 Despite his success with potty training in just three days, my toddler wouldn’t poop in the potty.

-After several months, he still didn’t get the hang of pooping in the potty.
-It seemed like he had a poop accident in his underwear every day.
+After several months, it seemed like he had a poop accident in his underwear every day.
 I knew rewards were ineffective, but even praising him for his progress didn’t seem to work.

 In fact, he knew when he needed to poop, but rather than sit on the potty, he’d hide in a corner and squat.

 Perhaps you can relate.
-Maybe you’ve tried bribing your toddler with toys and stickers so he’d poop in the potty, or flashed new undies to encourage him to be a big boy.
+Maybe you’ve tried bribing your toddler with toys and stickers so he’d poop in the potty, or flashed new big kid underwear.
 You might have even sent him to timeout each time he’d poop in his pants.

 But still, nothing works.